DbSyncKit/DbSyncKit.Docs/input/guide/configuration/datacontract-configuration.md

     - [GenerateWithID](xref:api-DbSyncKit.DB.Attributes.GenerateInsertWithIDAttribute.GenerateWithID): Determines whether the ID property should be included in the insert query generation.
 Possible values are `true` (to include the ID property) or `false` (to exclude the ID property).
     - [IncludeIdentityInsert](xref:api-DbSyncKit.DB.Attributes.GenerateInsertWithIDAttribute.IncludeIdentityInsert): Indicates whether to include database-specific SQL statements during insert query generation affecting identity insert behavior.
 The default value is `true`.

-# IDataContract for Identification

-The [`IDataContract`](xref:api-DbSyncKit.DB.Interface.IDataContract) interface serves as an identification marker for data contract classes.
-This interface doesn't include any properties but signifies a specific contract for identification purposes.

 # Entity Configuration Examples